strongloop/strongloop.com2/_posts/2018-08-14-join-us-at-apistrat-2018.md

 The "Go Full Throttle" session, Chris says, "is aimed at helping with how to ensure that when you scale out a component, you also scale its dependencies enough."

-A couple of other sessions for IBM include:
+A couple of other sessions from our IBM teammates include:

 * [GraphQL for the Enterprise: Exploiting Your REST API Inventory to Create Better User Experiences](http://sched.co/FTQo) - Jim Laredo & Erik Wittern, IBM Research